aderaaij/ardennl-gatsby/content/posts/2018-01-05--weekly-web-roundup-01/index.md

 ### Gatsby Starter

 It's no secret I'm a fan of Gatsby and the concept of static site generators based on React.
-More for myself than anyone else I made the [gatsby skeleton starter markdown](https://github.com/aderaaij/gatsby-starter-skeleton-markdown) to always have a SEO friendly PWA as starting point of my webapp.
+More for myself than anyone else I made the [gatsby skeleton starter markdown](https://github.com/aderaaij/gatsby-starter-skeleton-markdown) to always have a SEO friendly PWA as starting point of my web app.

+### Reading 'Getting things done'... again

+The last time I was reading *Getting Things Done*(GTD) I quit halfway through, which is not a good sign for a book that claims to help you getting things done.
+But I assure you that I did pick up a lot from it.
+The book just gave me a sort of anxiety after a while, like I needed to be constantly classifying, organizing and structuring every single step in my life.
+I don't think life is, or should be, that rigid.
+In any case, I'm giving it another go.

-## Shower thoughs
+## Shower thoughts

 ### Read more fiction

-Why is it that everytime a developer advices a book it's "12 ways to become a ninja warrior of effectiveness?".
+Why is it that every time a developer advises a book it's "12 ways to become a ninja warrior of effectiveness?".
 Fiction books are so much more fun and relaxing.
 They're like your favorite movies and television shows, only without the screen and anxiety.
 A book series I've been greatly enjoying is the 'Themis files' by Sylvain Neuvel.
 Something I love about modern authors is that I can [pester them on twitter](https://twitter.com/ardennl/status/855184395753402368) and they answer!

 ### Everything is broken